ustropics/MET5510-project/README.md

 ### Functions are stored in /functions

 #### Hoskins-West Eady-Type Model Scripts
 - `hwe_BPVyCalc.m`: Computes the meridional PV gradient at interior grid points for the Eady-type model, using a $\cos^4$-modulated mean zonal wind $\bar{u}(y, z)$.
-Essential for wave propagation studies.
 - `hwe_PV2bndgrad.m`: Calculates PV gradients at the surface ($z=0$) and tropopause ($z=HH$) for the Eady-type model, incorporating vertical shear with $\cos^4$ meridional variation.
-Critical for boundary condition enforcement.
 - `hwe_PV2intgrad.m`: Determines the interior PV gradient for the Eady-type model, including the meridional second derivative of the mean flow.
-Supports stability and dynamics analysis.
 - `hwe_ubar.m`: Generates the mean zonal wind field $\bar{u}(y, z)$ for the Eady-type model, using linear shear with $\cos^4$ meridional modulation.
-Foundational for background flow setup.

 #### Hoskins-West Modified Model Scripts
 - `hwm_BPVyCalc.m`: Computes the meridional PV gradient for the original Hoskins-West model, using sinusoidal modulation and vertical shear terms.
-Included for reference.
 - `hwm_PV2bndgrad.m`: Calculates PV gradients at boundaries for the Hoskins-West model, incorporating complex shear terms.
-Retained for historical context.
 - `hwm_PV2intgrad.m`: Computes the interior PV gradient for the Hoskins-West model, using planetary $\beta$ and vertical shear effects.
-Kept for comparison.
 - `hwm_ubar.m`: Generates the mean zonal wind field for the Hoskins-West model with sinh-based modulation.
-Preserved for legacy support.

 #### Rossby Wave Model Scripts
 - `row_F123.m`: Generates row vectors $F1$, $F2$, and $F3$ for matrix assembly, supporting the linearized PV equation.